PueroVita/ambr_api_guide/README.md

 #### 1.3.
 Test API in Python
-1. Ensure your preferred Python environement has the relevant dependencies listed in `/client/requirements.txt` installed.
+1. Ensure your preferred Python environment has the relevant dependencies listed in `/client/requirements.txt` installed.
 2. In the file `/client/tester.py` replace
     - Line 8: Replace `<YOUR_USERNAME>` with the username set in your PEM file